-This event continues the tradition of previous annual week-long events that take place in Aachen every spring since 2001.
+This event will continue next year ( this year canceled) the tradition of previous annual week-long events that take place in Aachen every spring since 2001.
 Throughout the week we will cover parallel programming using OpenMP and MPI in Fortran and C/C++ and performance tuning.
 Furthermore, we will introduce the participants to GPGPU programming with OpenACC.
 Hands-on exercises for each topic will be provided, which should not discourage you from working on your own code.
 The contents of the courses are generally applicable but will be specialized towards CLAIX the compute cluster which is the current system installed at the RWTH's IT Center.

 The topics will be presented in a modular way, so that you could pick specific ones and register for the particular days only in order to let you invest your time as efficiently as possible.
 Each major topic is split into two parts: part I with basic information and part II with more advanced information.
 Part II always relies on contents of Part I.

 OpenMP is a widely used approach for programming shared memory architectures, supported by most compilers nowadays.
 We will cover the basics of the programming paradigm as well as some advanced topics such as programming NUMA machines.
 We will also cover a selection of performance and verification tools for OpenMP.
 The nodes of the RWTH Compute Cluster contain an increasing number of cores and thus we consider shared memory programming a vital alternative for applications that cannot be easily parallelized with MPI.
 We also expect a growing number of application codes to combine MPI and OpenMP for clusters of nodes with a growing number of cores.